-- 1 During the initial setup on your watch, select when you are prompted to pair with your phone.
-NOTE: If you previously skipped the pairing process, you can hold MENU, and select Connectivity > Phone > Pair Phone. - 2 Scan the QR code with your phone, and follow the on-screen instructions to complete the pairing and setup process.
+- Select an option: - During the initial setup on your watch, select \checkmark when you are prompted to pair with your phone. - If you previously skipped the pairing process, from the watch face, hold , and select Watch Settings > Connectivity > Pair Phone. - If you want to pair a new phone, from the watch face, hold), and select Watch Settings > Connectivity Phone > Pair Phone. - 2 Scan the QR code with your phone, and follow the on-screen instructions to complete the pairing and setup process.

-Enabling Bluetooth Notifications
+Enabling Phone Notifications